 Activating Catalogues Ahead of New Releases – Julie Sandrin, Director of Digital Marketing, Sony Music Commercial Group UK

-Data Insights and Real-time Reactions – Tom Gallacher – Director of Digital & Licensing, Rhino UK/ Warner Music UK
+Data Insights and Real-time Reactions – Tom Gallacher, Director of Digital & Marketing, Rhino UK/ Warner Music UK

 All Boxed Up: Cult Artists to Global Icons – Michael Neidus, Global Commercial Manager & Dan Walton, Product Manager, Demon Music Group